feredean/node-api-starter/README.md

 To build the project in VS Code press `cmd + shift + b`.
 You can also run tasks using the command pallet (`cmd + shift + p`) and select `Tasks: Run Task` > `npm: start` to run `npm start` for you.

-Finally, navigate to `http://localhost:9100` and you now have access to your API
+Finally, navigate to [http://localhost:9100/v1/hello](http://localhost:9100/v1/hello) and you now have access to your API

-# Env Variables
+# Environment variables

 For how environment variables are imported and exported have a look in [src/config/secrets](src/config/secrets.ts).
 Here you can also change the `requiredSecrets` or the way `mongoURI` is constructed if for example you wish to use username/password when connecting to mongo in the development environment.